khalid-hussain/shaheen/chap5.md

 When Rabia woke up in the morning, her body was aching.
 She also had a headache.
 Light piercing through the windows was indicating that the time to perform the afternoon prayer was diminishing.
-She got up from her bed, quickly performed ablution and after praying, went, once again, into her bed.
+She got up from her bed, quickly performed ablution and after praying, went, once again, to her bed.

 A day before, Bashir bin Hassan had taken-off her bandages and had advised that the remaining pain in her leg would go away once she starts to walk